 Eligibility.
 Nonstatutory stock options, stock awards and cash awards may be granted under the Stock Plan to employees, directors (including non-employee directors) and consultants of the Company, its parent and subsidiaries.
 Incentive stock options may be granted only to employees of the Company, its parent or its subsidiaries.
-The Administrator, in its discretion, selects the individuals to whom stock options and other stock awards, as well as cash awards, may be granted, the time or times at which such Awards are granted, and the terms of such Awards to be granted under the Stock Plan.
-As of April 21, 2014, the Company had approximately 104 employees and consultants and 6 non-employee directors who are eligible to participate in the Stock Plan.
+The Administrator, in its discretion, selects the individuals to whom stock options and stock awards, as well as cash awards, may be granted, the time or times at which such Awards are granted, and the terms of such Awards to be granted under the Stock Plan.
+As of April 24, 2018, the Company had approximately 92 employees, 6 consultants and 5 non-employee directors who are eligible to participate in the Stock Plan.

 Amended Plan Benefits.
-The grant of options, other stock awards, and cash awards under the Stock Plan to employees, including the Named Executive Officers, is subject to the discretion of the Administrator.
+The grant of options, stock awards, and cash awards under the Stock Plan to employees, including the Named Executive Officers, is subject to the discretion of the Administrator.
 As of the date of this proxy statement, there has been no determination by the Administrator with respect to future Awards under the Stock Plan to employees.
-However, the Company has implemented an automatic, non-discretionary award program for non-employee directors pursuant to which non-employee directors will receive automatic grants of options on terms and conditions to be determined by the Administrator.
 Accordingly, future Awards to employees, consultants and non-employee directors are not yet determinable.
-No Awards, other than options, have been granted under the Stock Plan during or with respect to the fiscal year ended December 31, 2013.
-The following table sets forth information with respect to the stock options granted to the Named Executive Officers, all executive officers as a group, all directors who are not executive officers as a group, and all employees and consultants (excluding executive officers) as a group under the Stock Plan during fiscal year ended December 31, 2013.
+No Awards, other than options, have been granted under the Stock Plan during or with respect to the fiscal year ended December 31, 2017.
+The following table sets forth information with respect to the stock options granted to the Named Executive Officers, all executive officers as a group, all directors who are not executive officers as a group, and all employees and consultants (excluding executive officers) as a group under the Stock Plan during the fiscal year ended December 31, 2017.
 These grants may not be indicative of future grants under the Stock Plan.
-As of April 21, 2014, the closing sales price of the Company's common stock was \$1.34 per share.
+As of April 24, 2018, the closing sales price of the Company's common stock was \$2.06 per share.